Textualize/rich/docs/source/console.rst

     </span>
     </pre>

 You can also set overflow to "ignore" which allows text to run on to the next line.
-In practice this will look the same as "crop" unless you also set ``crop=False` in :meth:`~rich.console.Console.print`.
+In practice this will look the same as "crop" unless you also set ``crop=False`` when calling :meth:`~rich.console.Console.print`.

 Input
 -----